Verifying Meta-Awareness via Predictive Rewards in Reasoning Models: Introduction

-Building on this foundation, we evaluate the effectiveness of our approach by combining with GRPO and DAPO \citep{yu2025dapo, deepseekmath_grpo}, showing that our method is not dependent on specific policy gradient algorithm.
-Remarkably, \metaname{} achieves substantial improvements in in-domain mathematical benchmarks showing average accuracy gains of 6.2\%.
-Furthermore, boosting meta-awareness also enhances generalization, as evidenced by improvements across logical, coding, and scientific reasoning benchmarks.
-These results demonstrate that equipping reasoning models with meta-awareness not only strengthens in-domain performance but also broadens general reasoning capabilities.
-Finally, predictive gating and early cutoff deliver significant efficiency gains, attaining baseline performance 1.28 times faster than the GRPO training.
+Building on this foundation, we evaluate the effectiveness of our approach by combining with GRPO and DAPO \citep{yu2025dapo, deepseekmath_grpo}, showing that our method is not dependent on a specific policy gradient algorithm.
+Remarkably, \metaname{} achieves substantial improvements in mathematical benchmarks with the strongest performance compared under the same compute budget.
+Finally, predictive gating and early cutoff deliver significant efficiency gains, attaining baseline performance 1.28 times faster than the GRPO training, with a higher accuracy score.

-The contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We demonstrate that enhancing meta-awareness directly translates into measurable performance gains on complex reasoning tasks. \item We demonstrate that incentivizing meta-awareness improves both in-domain and out-of-domain generalization across logical, scientific, and coding benchmarks. \item We show the efficacy of meta-prediction based post-training via predictive gating and early cutoff, speeding up the time to reach baseline performance by 1.28$\times$. \end{itemize}
+The contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We introduce a predictive reward signal formulated as a parallel verification prompt, which enables the model to self-evaluate meta-awareness by alignment.